Cynth3tik/awesome/README.md

 *   [skeletonlabs/skeleton](https://github.com/skeletonlabs/skeleton) - The UI toolkit for Svelte and Tailwind.

 *   [spinspire/pocketbase-sveltekit-starter](https://github.com/spinspire/pocketbase-sveltekit-starter) - a starter project to build a SvelteKit frontend with PocketBase backend

-## CSS

-*   [marcelodolza/iziModal](https://github.com/marcelodolza/iziModal) - Elegant, responsive, flexible and lightweight modal plugin with jQuery.

-*   [cocktailpeanut/dalai](https://github.com/cocktailpeanut/dalai) - The simplest way to run LLaMA on your local machine

-*   [aloysius-tim/saas-react-starter-kit-boilerplate](https://github.com/aloysius-tim/saas-react-starter-kit-boilerplate) - SaaStr is a React SaaS boilerplate to kickstart your new SaaS adventure as fast as possible.
-Built on top of Adonis JS for the BackEnd and React Starter Kit for the Front-End

 ## Perl